- This story is regularly updated for relevance. Last updated: Aug. 3, 2021

 “There literally is no physical connection between the RNA in these vaccines and the DNA in our cellular nuclei,” Jason L. Schwartz, an assistant professor of health policy at the Yale School of Public Health, told the Washington Post.
 “So there’s no possibility for that connection, let alone for effects or adaptations.”

-Even valid health concerns regarding side effects, such as the blood clots that temporarily suspended the Johnson & Johnson vaccine, have negligible risks when compared to actually contracting the virus itself.
+Even valid health concerns regarding side effects, such as the blood clots that temporarily suspended the Johnson & Johnson vaccine (and helped caused it to fail to reach the heights of Pfizer and Moderna in the U.S.), have negligible risks when compared to actually contracting the virus itself.

 “We’re never going to really reach herd immunity.
 COVID-19 is going to become an endemic disease,” Murphy said.
 “So virtually everyone in the world is either going to take a vaccine or get infected with COVID-19.
 And COVID-19 is a very bad disease.”